visual-alchemy/lofiplatform/README.md

    ```
 2. **Verify media files are selected**:
    - Go to Media tab
+   - Ensure video is selected
-   - Ensure video and audio files are selected
+   - Ensure audio files are available (the system will automatically use all audio files if none are specifically selected)
 3. **Check YouTube stream key**:
    - Go to Settings tab
    - Verify stream key is correct